James N. Britton: Learning to write

 During the 1970s, he headed a major research group (including colleagues Nancy Martin and Harold Rosen) for the British Schools Council, which examined the instructional role of writing in the British Schools.
 This led to the publication of The Development of Writing Abilities, 11–18 in 1975 and the refinement of his theory of language use, which distinguished between participant and spectator language roles.
 This work helped teachers to see the importance of having students use expressive language and foregrounded the crucial role of audience in the development of language abilities.
 At this time, Britton was also an active member of the Bullock Committee, which issued its influential report, A Language for Life, in 1975.
-A central tenant of the report was the concept of 'language across the curriculum' - well beyond 'English', which was an idea adopted from the theories espoused by Britton.
+A central tenet of the report was the concept of 'language across the curriculum' - well beyond 'English', which was an idea adopted from the theories espoused by Britton.

 Poetry and storytelling

 Published in 1957, one of Britton's first works was a carefully selected and graded four part anthology of verse for juniors which both attested to his passion for poetry and his desire to champion the creative aspects of English.
-Britton returned to this, his foremost pleasure, at the end of his life by gathering together all the verse he had written over more than fifty years and publishing The Flight-Path of My Words: Poems 1940-1992 (1994), his final book.
+Britton returned to this, his foremost pleasure, at the end of his life by gathering together all the verse he had written over more than fifty years and publishing The Flight-Path of My Words: Poems 1940–1992 (1994), his final book.
 In between, Britton also academically explored the importance of poems and stories in people's lives, through his selected essays in Prospect and Retrospect (1982), and with his penultimate book, Literature in Its Place (1993).